Stevenzwzhai/react-text-diff/README.md

 # react-text-diff
-A react component of diff text
+A react component of diff text.